K-KyoruMii/IntegrationAssignment1/README.md

-This is a simple Java program designed to emulate a game of Rock Paper Scissors against a computer opponent.
+This is a simple Java based number guessing game.

 It should work in most online compilers.